rtfenter/About-Me/README.md

 **Main Hub:**
 https://github.com/rtfenter/RIA-Research-Notes

-RIA is my independent architecture for **holding contradiction, preserving coherence, and preventing drift** in complex systems — human or machine.
+Recursive Identity Architecture (RIA) is my independent architecture for holding contradiction and preserving coherence in complex systems — human or machine..
+It formalizes loops and guardrails that protect authorship and enable clarity under uncertainty.
+[Link to full portfolio coming soon.]

-It underpins how I think about truth, architecture, and alignment across all three portfolio series.
-The hub repo includes the conceptual models, loops, explainers, and system notes that inform the prototypes across this GitHub.

 ---